 Police Policy & Data

-In order to be transparent about Worthington Division of Police records, citation and arrest data, and other statistics, we are posting information here to make it widely available to the public.
-Reports and data will continue to be added here so please check back to learn more about Division operations and activities.
+The Worthington Division of Police is posting policy information and data on this page to be transparent and make the information widely available to the public.
+Information will continue to be updated here so please check back to learn more about Division operations and activities.

 The Worthington Division of Police recently reviewed and updated its Use-of-Force Policy.
 The revised policy, updated in December 2020, follows Federal and State law and is consistent with the standards and best practices of the Ohio Collaborative Community-Police Advisory Board.
 The Division regularly reviews its policies and provides regular scenario-based training and testing.
 In addition, the Division requires review of aspects of our use-of-force policies at least twice per year with a qualified instructor to ensure comprehension and potential risks of application.